bioinfo-pf-curie/mpiBWA/README.txt

 Release notes
 ------------

+First we would like to think about Nicolas Joly who passed away last month.
+Without him none of this work could have been achieved.
+It's sad, we lost a great man.
+Thanks for all and rest in peace Nicolas.

+Release 1.0 from 30/06/2017

+Major changes:

+1) new algorithm.

+We mimic original BWA algorithm when spliting chunk of reads.

+In this version 2 workers are responsible for computing offsets chuncks.
+Then offset workers sends the offsets to aligning workers.

+To change the number of offset workers modify the line 65 (we will pass it in parameters in the next release).
+Adapt the number of offset workers according to the number of aligners.
+We have tested 2 offset workers for 80 aligners with a NFS and low ethernet with a good effciency.

+This version has a low adherence with MPI in order to be compatible with NFS and low ethernet connectors.
+Tested with openMPI 2.1.1.

+Release 1.0 from 13/06/2017

+Update version of bwa 7.15

 Release 1.0 from 30/05/2017

 To overcome lock contention problem we use a RMA MCS lock inspired from Latham R. et al. (2007).

 Release 1.0 from 17/05/2017